getsnaphabit/snaphabit-static/README.md

 ![License](https://img.shields.io/badge/License-Proprietary-blue)

 ## About
-This is the static website for SnapHabit LLC, hosting company information and app details for SnapHabit Karuṇā - our compassionate habit awareness app.
+This is the static website for SnapHabit LLC, hosting company information and app details for all our products, including SnapHabit Karuṇā and AwareFlow™.

 ## Tech Stack
 - Static HTML/CSS